OctopusDeploy/blog/blog/2023-08/benefits-isolated-tenanted-infrastructure/basic-template.md

 Infrastructure as Code and automation is required for the isolated tenant infrastructure to scale.

-### More deployments are required
+### More deployments

-A single deployment is needed with the shared application and database, and shared application and database models.
+Only a single deployment is needed with the shared application and database, and shared application and database models.
 A deployment could take a single night.

 With isolated tenant infrastructure, each customer will require a deployment.
 It could take multiple days to deploy a change to all customers.
 A deployment automation tool is required to manage all these deployments.